Jiménez hits 3-run homer as White Sox rally past Tigers 4-3

 TRAINER’S ROOM

-Tigers: INF Niko Goodrum (strained right oblique muscle) is swinging and throwing, according to manager Ron Gardenhire.
+Tigers: INF Niko Goodrum (strained right oblique muscle) is swinging and throwing, according to Gardenhire.
 “Everything seems to be going on the up and up with him,” Gardenhire said. … INF/OF Harold Castro was placed on the 10-day IL last month with a left hamstring strain, but it’s his right hamstring that is bothering him now.
 “We don’t know exactly how this is going to turn out and when he’ll get back,” Gardenhire said.

 White Sox: LHP Carlos Rodón (shoulder soreness) has been dealing with some inflammation in his back/rib cage area.
 “He got some treatment over the last several days and some medication and I believe will be off a mound again on Monday, if I’m not mistaken,” general manager Rick Hahn said. … LHP Aaron Bummer (biceps strain) is progressing, and Hahn said the reliever could rejoin the team during its last road trip of the season.